MichaelBonnet/TeamZephyr/radio/README.md

 # Raspberry Pi Setup

-1) For the payload Raspberry Pi, install Kali Linux (Insert version here)
+1) For the payload Raspberry Pi, install [Kali Linux](https://www.kali.org//get-kali/#kali-arm)
-2) For the base station Raspberry Pi, install Raspbian Lite (Insert Version Here)
+2) For the base station Raspberry Pi, install [Raspbian Lite](https://www.raspberrypi.com/software/operating-systems/)
-3) Install the libraries mentioned in the tutorial above so that the LoRa modules can be read by the Pis and so that the correct Python libraries are installed to run the code on both Raspberry Pis.
+3) Install the libraries mentioned in the tutorial above - they're required to use the LoRa modules on the Pis and run our code.
 4) On the Pi running Kali Linux, be sure to run the following command, then reboot:
    1) `edit/boot/config.txt - enable "dtparm=spi=on"`
 5) Once the system is rebooted, you can follow the instructions below.